-Case management services are individualized supports offered to persons with severe and persistent mental illness in order to help them achieve the highest level of functioning in the community.
+Case management services are individualized supports offered to persons living with severe and persistent mental illness in order to help them achieve the highest level of functioning in the community.
 Services include advocacy, symptom monitoring and management, improved access to primary care services, education regarding illness, community re-integration, assistance with money management skills, crisis counselling, supportive counselling and support in accessing other community services when appropriate.

 The Walk-In Clinic is a service offered to individuals who would like to seek assistance but may not be ready to engage in formal mental health and or substance abuse services.
-Walk-In Clinic is available to individuals 16 years of age and older.
+The Walk-In Clinic is available to individuals 16 years of age and older.
 Walk-ins will meet with a clinician for a single session (approximately one hour) to address a mental health or substance abuse concern.

-Crisis intervention offers telephone or face-to-face contact to persons who seek immediate relief from symptoms of emotional and/or situational distress which affect their ability to cope.
+The Crisis Intervention Program offers telephone or face-to-face contact to persons who seek immediate relief from symptoms of emotional and/or situational distress which affect their ability to cope.
 Services include assessment and crisis counselling as well as liaison, client advocacy and referral to community agencies when appropriate.
 The Crisis Intervention Program is open from 4 to 11 pm 365 days a year.
 It can be accessed by calling 705-753-3110 x 288 or by presenting to the Information Desk at the West Nipissing General Hospital.